Updated December 2022

 You'll need to make sure you get regular breaks and exercise, or pay the price in back pain and eye strain!

 Pro: Many graphic design career paths

-It's amazing what you can do with a graphic design diploma.
+It's amazing what you can do with a graphic design certificate.
 Talented designers find opportunities in so many different work environments.
 Common options include: